abshakekumar/ModalGenerator/README.md

     });
 ```

-Detailed usage of the `model-generator` can be seen via the demo examples.
+Detailed usage of the `modal-generator` can be seen via the demo examples.

 ## Options